SudoSharma/sentence_similarity_app/README.md

 # BiMPM Application
 This repository hosts an application built using a very minimal version of the [full BiMPM implementation](https://github.com/SudoSharma/bimpm_implementation).
 It is very useful for testing pairs of queries.
-I've cleaned away all the extraneous code that was initially important for training the model in the `model/utils.py` script, and going forward, will only update the `model/layers.py` script or the `data/args.pkl` file with the results of my experiments in the other repository.
+I've cleaned away all the extraneous code that was initially important for training the model in the `model/utils.py` and `evaluate.py` scripts, and going forward, will only update the `model/layers.py` script or the `data/args.pkl` file with the results of my experiments in the other repository.

 # Requirements
 ## Environment